Do Go On - 397 - Aviator Charles Kingsford Smith

 Looking at, you know, other options and whatever.

-Sucked me right in.
+Suck me right in.

-But you just, maybe you want to have a go,
+But you just, maybe you want to have a go, but you don't.

-Well, then I have a great resource for you.
+don't know where to start well, then I have a great resource for you.

 It's a podcast called The Fantasy Football.

-It's hosted by three obvious friends who like to go on funny riffs and tangents
+It's hosted by three obvious friends who like to go on funny riffs and tangents.

-and who don't take themselves too seriously.
+And who don't take themselves too seriously?

 Sounds familiar, right?

-So he's written there in brackets.
+So, who's written there in brackets.

-then give them a listen and sign up for a league today.
+So if you've ever wanted to play, then give them a listen and sign up for a league today.

-This is an ad for fantasy football.
+This is an ad for Fantasy Football.

 Yeah.

-I'll post in the Facebook group some common platforms you can play on,
+P.S., the day this gets read out, I'll post in the Facebook group some comments.

-most of free.
+platforms you can play on most of free.

 Thank you so much for that, Michael.

-Spreading the good word of fantasy football.
+It's spreading the good word of fantasy football.

 Preach.

-the nicest corner of the internet.
+The nicest corner of the internet.

 A beautiful place.